Updates to Website

 All Races, Ethnic Groups, Religions, Gay or Straight, CIS or Trans: If you can rock with us, you are one of us.

-Null/Kiwifarms Satire & Speculation Would you help fix Null's fucked up life?
+Kiwifarms Speculation Would you help fix Null's fucked up life?

 Parody Threads related to Kiwifarms Satire and speculation threads related to Null or Kiwifarms go here.